Cibotium chamissoi

 Ancient Hawaiian

-In ancient and more modern times, Hawaiians enjoyed eating the uncoiled fronds of hāpuʻu, considered a delicacy when boiled.
-In contrast, the center of the trunk was only consumed during times of famine, since a single trunk could yield 50 to 70 pounds (23 to 32 kg) of sustaining starch [Handy & Handy 1972].
+In ancient and more modern times, Hawaiians enjoyed eating the uncoiled fronds of hāpuʻu when boiled.
+In contrast, the center of the trunk was only consumed during times of famine or fed to pigs; a single trunk could yield 50 to 70 pounds (23 to 32 kg) of sustaining starch [Handy & Handy 1972].
 Preparation involved peeling away the young fronds and cooking the entire trunk in an ʻimu (underground oven) or volcanic steam vent [Mitchell 1992].

 There is a Hawaiian saying: "He hāpuʻu ka ʻai he ai make," which translates to "If the hāpuʻu is the food, it is the food of death."
 The meaning behind this saying is that while the starchy center of hāpuʻu could be eaten, it sometimes took more than three days to prepare and cook, during which time a person may have starved to death [Palmer 2003].